FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 ### Multiple access tokens

-A client can ask multiple access tokens in one grant request.
-This would allow you to ask for different levels of access for different resources.
-This is of course possible now with multiple grant requests, but could be useful in helping clients follow security best practices such as the principle of least privilege.
+With GNAP, a client can ask for multiple access tokens in one grant request.
+This would allow software to request different access levels for different resources.

+This is of course possible now with multiple grant requests, but making this easier will help build systems with more granular sets of permissions.
+For instance, you could request `read` privileges on one resource and `read/write` privileges on another, but only ask the owner of the resources to authenticate and approve these permissions once.

-Here's an example of how that might look, pulled from the draft specification.
+Here's an example of how such a request might look, pulled from the draft specification:

 ```json
 {